-This policy establishes guidelines for the Charlotte-Mecklenburg Police Department's (CMPD) Educational Incentive and Educational Reimbursement Program.
+This policy establishes standards for the Charlotte-Mecklenburg Police Department's (CMPD) Educational Incentive and Educational Reimbursement Program.

-CMPD recognizes the importance of higher education, seeks to recruit and retain an educated and diverse workforce, and supports the efforts of employees to further their educational goals.
+CMPD recognizes the importance of higher education, seeks to recruit and retain an educated and diverse workforce, and supports employee efforts to further their educational goals.